Could I Have Undiagnosed IBS?

 Effects of Immodium:

 When we have loose stools, there is a reason the body is trying to eliminate so rapidly.
 We need to find out the reason to be able to look at why the symptoms are arising and explore whether we can eliminate this.
+It is important to seek medical advice from GP for right diagnosis.

 Effects of Omeprazole / Lanzoprazole and the Question of Stomach Acid Production:

-There are concerns in studies that these medications can have long term effects on health and also potentially stop a vital function of the body – they decrease the production of acid in the stomach.
+There are concerns in studies that some medications can have long term effects on health and also potentially stop a vital function of the body – they can decrease the production of acid in the stomach.
 “But I’ve got acid heartburn”, I hear you say, “so why would I not want to decrease the production of stomach acid?”

 Stomach acid purposes